 - In a grinder jar, put coriander leaves, green chillies, cumin seed, Salt to taste and Garlic Greens.

 - Coarsely grounded Green garlic Chutney without using water while grinding (You can even use Grinding stone for grinding this chutney).
-Add lemon juice when grinding. it lends the chutney a tangy flavour.
+Add lemon juice and roasted channa dal ( or any leftover namkeen) when grinding.
+It lends the chutney a tangy flavour.

 - Chutney is ready to be served.